bingcicle/bingcicle.github.io/src/md/zero-knowledge.md

 Programs do not understand English statements like the above, so we want to convert our English statement to some sort of verifiable statement.
 This is usually done in the form of some mathematical computation, which comes in the form of **circuits**.

 Circuits allow us to express boolean (`AND`, `OR`) and arithmetic (`+`, `*`) logic.
 We can then model our problem as a circuit of boolean and arithmetic gates which in turn allow us to express the  **constraints** of the program, which are pre-set restrictions placed on the circuit.
-The circuit also usually takes in witness values from the prover as public input.
+The circuit also usually takes in witness values from the prover as private input.

 Once the circuit is formed and the input is provided, the circuit can be evaluated and a proof can be obtained.
 The verifier can be convinced that the proof is valid if all constraints within the circuit are satisfied - in plain English, this means that the prover has shown the verifier that he knows a given statement.